goatshriek/stumpless/docs/style.md

 If you are not sure about a formatting choice, you can simply run the GNU indent wrapper available in `scripts/indent.sh` to format your changes.
-Note that you will need to make sure that this does not introduce changes to parts of the source file that you did not change.
+Note that you will need to make sure that this does not introduce changes to parts of the source file that you did not change. `indent` will save the original file as the original with a `~` character at the end if you need to go back, or you can use the git history.

 Here are a few other style points to follow in the code base: